ufo-language/c-implementation-v1/README.md

 # UFO C implementation

-Plain-vanilla C implementation of UFO.
-(Currently it uses the C99 standard.
-I kind of want to make it ANSI C, but crikey C99 is so much easier to program in than ANSI C. And every day the C99 codebase grows...)
+This is a plain-vanilla C implementation of UFO.
+Currently it uses the C99 standard.
+I kind of want to make it ANSI C, but *crikey* C99 is so much easier to program in than ANSI C. And every day the C99 codebase grows.
+Rest assured, the entire codebase is in C, despite Github reporting that some small percentage of it is in C++ (see rant at bottom of page).

 Why plain-vanilla C?

-Because what's become interesting to me is not what you can build using a language that gives you everything, but with a language that gives you very little.
+* Because what I find interesting is not what you can build using a bloated language that tries to give you everything, but with a small and clean language that gives you only what you need.
+And also there's a small SBC I would love to port it to.

+Why not C++?

+* Because C++ has become a Frankenstein's monster of a programming language and it really needs to die a horrible death. *With fire.* (That, and I've done it already in C++, also Java, Ada, Modula-3, Erlang, Scheme.)

-See https://github.com/ufo-language/reference-implementation/tree/master/doc (download the file in order to view it) for the complete UFO documentation.
-Caveat emptor: this version is not up to that spec.
+You prolly want docs, right?
+We got docs: see https://github.com/ufo-language/reference-implementation/tree/master/doc for the complete UFO documentation (download the file, save it, and *then* open it in your web browser in order to view it). *Caveat programmator*: this version is not yet compliant with that spec, and I think it also diverges a bit from it.

 ----